ajhenley/gitbook/modularization.md

 Modular programming emphasizes separating the functionality of a program into independent, interchangeable modules.
 Each module contains everything necessary to perform its functionality.

 When creating programs in Java these modules will become either methods, classes or packages.
 A method is a unit of code that performs one task and is invoked by name.
-A class is generally contains fields and methods to describe the behavior of an object.
+A class generally contains fields and methods to describe the behavior of an object.
 A package is a collection of related classes.

 ###What is the interface of a module?
 Inputs, outputs and processing steps